QuantitativeImagingLaboratory/NISTCompetitionAPIExamples/README.md

 ---
 ### Description of analytic results
-The following analytics are available are the results for each analytics are described below
+The following analytics are available and the results for each analytics are described below

 1. Object Detection: Identifies and localizes objects in scene
    + Results: List of list representing objects.